-Trump says he called of secret Taliban meeting at Camp David
+Trump says he canceled secret Taliban meeting at Camp David

 “They were coming to the United States tonight.
 Unfortunately, in order to build false leverage, they admitted to an attack in Kabul that killed one of our great great soldiers, and 11 other people.
 I immediately cancelled the meeting and called off peace negotiations,” he wrote.

-On Thursday, a Taliban car bomb exploded and killed an American soldier , a Romanian service member and 10 civilians in a busy diplomatic area near the U.S. Embassy in Kabul.
+On Thursday, a Taliban car bomb exploded and killed an American soldier, a Romanian service member and 10 civilians in a busy diplomatic area near the U.S. Embassy in Kabul.
 The bombing was one of many attacks by the Taliban in recent days during U.S.-Taliban talks.

 The Defense Department says Sgt.
 1st Class Elis A. Barreto Ortiz, 34, from Morovis, Puerto Rico, was killed in action when the explosive device detonated near his vehicle.
 He was the fourth U.S. service member killed in the past two weeks in Afghanistan.